 Asbestos evaluation is an important step in determining the risks associated with asbestos exposure and the control measures that should be taken.
-When asbestos is believed to be present in a particular location, all the necessary precautions must be taken to ensure that it is safely tested and handled according to the standards outlined in the Australian jurisdiction.
-In many instances, homeowners, business owners, ship owners or anyone who controls or manages areas with asbestos containing materials do not have the necessary knowledge or certification.
-As such, they are encouraged not to undertake any duties associated with removing, classifying, or cleaning.
+When asbestos is believed to be present in a particular location, all the necessary precautions must be taken to ensure that it is safely tested and handled according to the standards outlined in the Australian Work Health and Safety Regulations.

 To adequately evaluate asbestos in any given area, the competent person must determine whether asbestos is actually at the location.
 Sometimes, this is not possible at the first visit and it may be necessary to remove test samples to determine the type and nature of the asbestos.
 Once this is done, the next steps involved are: